Sourcing

 in the product.

-We aim to create a more sustainable resource cycle by using
+We aim to manage resources more sustainably by using

 recycled materials and researching methods to extract and